ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

 #### Authentication

 1. All Users of the PKI Services shall be authenticated beyond reasonable doubt for the purposes of legal admissibility of evidence in accordance with BS 10008.
-Password strength, complexity and expiry rules must comply with MoJ Password policy.
+Password strength, complexity and expiry rules must comply with [MoJ Password requirements](https://intranet.justice.gov.uk/guidance/security/it-computer-security/passwords/).
 2. Access to Root CA Services must be subject to multi-factor authentication and subject to two-man rule.
 3. Access to specific signing functions shall be subject to specific authentication and access control policies including two man rule.